 1. Relocation funds

 Job relocations involve a variety of expenses, ranging from moving and storage to insurance and transportation.
 Your relocation package should cover the most important parts of your move.
 However, an ideal package will take care of unexpected costs and psychological support.
+An ideal relocation package might also cover the cost of hiring professional movers to assist with the physical move, reducing the burden on the employee.

 2. Flexible start date